 The very first thing one should do is to get plenty of rest and drink plenty of fluids.

+Dry cough is also a symptoms of typhoid.
 Over-the-counter cold and cough medicines may help ease symptoms in adults and older children.
 They do not make your cold go away faster, but can help you feel better.
 However, these medicines are not recommended for children under 6.